May Wynn

-Donna Lee Custer (née Hickey, January 8, 1928 – March 22, 2021), better known as May Wynn, was an American dancer, singer, and actress.
+Donna Lee Custer (née Hickey, January 8, 1928 – March 22, 2021), better known by the stage name May Wynn, was an American dancer, singer, actress turned realtor and teacher's aide after her performance career.

 Early life

-Wynn was born in New York City.
+Wynn was born January 8, 1928, in New York City.
 She grew up in Forest Hills, Queens, and was descended from a line of performers: Her grandfather, Bertie Black, worked as a musician in vaudeville, and her father, Ray Hickey, was a song-and-dance performer in vaudeville.
 She was of Irish descent.
 Her early jobs included modeling, working in a department store, and being a page at La Guardia Field.
 Outside of work, she won a variety of talent contests.

 Career

-Wynn began performing under her birth name at New York's Copacabana nightclub at 17.
+In 1945, the 17-year-old Wynn began performing as a dancer, under her birth name, at New York's Copacabana nightclub.
 She was tested for a key supporting role in From Here to Eternity (1953), but Donna Reed played the part.
-In 1954, she adopted the stage name of May Wynn after she played a character of that name in The Caine Mutiny (1954).
+Her film career started in 1951, with six uncredited background parts before her first credited role, under her birth name, in 1953's The Farmer Takes a Wife.
+That same year, she was cast to play a character named May Wynn in The Caine Mutiny; before the film was released in 1954, its producer, Stanley Kramer, advised her to change her name to that of her character, which she used from that film onwards.
 Wynn later was cast as the lead actress in the feature films The Man Is Armed and The White Squaw (both 1956), and in Jack Webb's NBC television series, Noah's Ark, in which she played opposite Paul Burke and Victor Rodman.
-She guest-starred on Perry Mason as Donna Sherwood in "The Case of the Glittering Goldfish" (1959).
-In 1958, she starred with her then-husband Jack Kelly in The Hong Kong Affair.
+In 1958, she starred with her then-husband Jack Kelly in Hong Kong Affair.
+Her last appearance was a minor role in a 1960 episode of the television series Shotgun Slade.

 Wynn worked in real estate after leaving acting, and in 1989, she began work as a part-time aide with Our Lady Queen of Angels Catholic School in Newport Beach, California.
-In January 2018, Wynn, then known as Donna Custer, was feted by the school on her 90th birthday.
-A Los Angeles Times profile stated that she "now uses her experience to help students at Our Lady Queen of Angels build confidence during her after-school public speaking classes."
+In January 2018, Wynn, then known as Donna Custer, was feted by the school on her 90th birthday, thanking her for her years of using "her experience to help students … build confidence during her after-school public speaking classes."